-Sure, while operating on OS X applications could be installed and deleted before the first launch of App Uninstaller.
+Sure, while operating on OS X applications could be installed and have been deleted before the first launch of App Uninstaller.

 Frequently applications are removed by a simple dragging of the application file to the Trash.
-At the same time all supporting and temporary files remain on the disk, cluttering the system.
+At the same time, all supporting and temporary files remain on the disk and clutter the system.

 It’s obvious such files are no longer needed and simply take up your disk space.
 We call such files Remains.

 How to find and delete Remains